dotlang/language/README.md

 - Note that if the type contains methods with bodies, you cannot define anon-class (short or long form) based on it.
 - Anon-class can contain fields.
 - By using anon-class you can mock another class and hide/change one or more of it's methods.
+- In the long form, if class needs a ctor, it must be named `new`.

 ###Templates